netgen-layouts/layouts-docs/cookbook/custom_query_types.rst

         return $locationQuery;
     }

-As you can see, ``getValues`` method simply builds a location query for eZ search engine and returns the list of found eZ locations.
+As you can see, ``getValues`` method simply builds a location query for Ibexa search engine and returns the list of found Ibexa locations.
 Conversion to block items is handled automatically by Netgen Layouts.

 Fetching the item count